qthompso/tm_devices/docs/advanced/signal_generators.md

 | Amplitude   | 100mV to 10V<sup>3</sup> | 100mV to 10V              | 100mV to 10V              | 100mV to 10V                                                              | 100mV to 10V    |
 | Offset      | -5V to 5V                | -5V to 5V                 | -5V to 5V                 | -5V to 5V                                                                 | -5V to 5V       |

-&#8195; 1: AFG302XB has its upper bound for frequency halved for these functions.\
+1: AFG302XB has its upper bound for frequency halved for these functions.\
-2: Amplitude upper bound is re duced to 16 when frequency is greater than 100MHz.\
+2: Amplitude upper bound is reduced to 16 when frequency is greater than 100MHz.\
 3: Amplitude upper bound is reduced to 8 when frequency is greater than 200MHz.

 ### AFG31K